bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 ## Short QUiz

-Q1.
+{quiz, id: chapter_02, attempts: 99}

+?
 What happens when 2 miners find a block at the same time?

-* The Blockchain will use the chain of the miner that has the most nodes replicating its block.
+a) The Blockchain will use the chain of the miner that has the most nodes replicating its block.
-* The Blockchain will use the chain of the miner with the most number of transaction in its block, ie the heaviest chain.
+b) The Blockchain will use the chain of the miner with the most number of transaction in its block, ie the heaviest chain.
-* The Blockchain will use the chain of the miner with the highest transaction fee in its block.
+c) The Blockchain will use the chain of the miner with the highest transaction fee in its block.
-* Nothing happens, the network continues to have 2 split chains.
+D) Nothing happens, the network continues to have 2 split chains.
-* None of the above.
+e) None of the above.

+{/quiz}

 ## Resources